trixi-framework/HOHQMesh/Documentation/docs/InteractiveAPI.md

 		SUBROUTINE HML_WriteMesh(cPtr, errFlag)   BIND(C)
 			TYPE(c_ptr) :: cPtr
 			INTEGER     :: errFlag

+	Writes a mesh file in the format and path as specified in the control file.

 - **Writing a plot file**

 		SUBROUTINE HML_WritePlotFile(cPtr, errFlag)   BIND(C)
 			TYPE(c_ptr) :: cPtr
 			INTEGER     :: errFlag

+	Writes a plot file in tecplot format at the path as specified in the control file.

 ## Accessors
 Accessors are used to get and set project parameters and mesh results, e.g. to be able to create a Trixi native mesh format, or plotting information without passing through a mesh file.

+- **Default string length**

+		INTEGER(C_INT) FUNCTION DefaultCharacterLength() BIND(C)

+	For string allocation
+- **Boundary name string length**

+		INTEGER(C_INT) FUNCTION BoundaryNameLength() BIND(C)

+	For string allocation
 - **Number of nodes in a project's mesh**

 		INTEGER FUNCTION HML_NumberOfNodes(cPtr)   BIND(C)